 ***For struggling writers, a good idea for prewriting is to use post-it notes to help them plan.
 Start with a blank book and a stack of post-its.
 Have the students tell you their story while you write a few words on each post-it about their story.
 Stick a post-it on each page.
 Students use this as their organizer.
 It is more concrete than the organizers below for students who might need a little extra help.

-This is a very simple modeling lesson where you will use your graphic organizer to write a first draft of a story in front of your class.
+This is a modeling lesson where you will use your graphic organizer to write a first draft of a story in front of your class.

-It is important that they have a teacher model how to write a first draft so that they understand how to refer to their organizer, sometimes make changes if needed, and so they don’t get bogged down with trying to make sure everything is perfect.
+It is important that they have a teacher model how to write a first draft so that they understand the process.
 They will see this done several times over the course of the year as you introduce new graphic organizers and turn them into pieces of writing to publish.

-Constant modeling is the key to getting your students comfortable with moving from prewriting/planning into drafting.
+Constant modeling is the key to getting your students comfortable with moving from planning into drafting.

 Download Lesson 6 Here: Lesson 6: Passport to the Writing Process